ealush/n4s/README.md

+# This project has moved to a new home

+You can find the latest updates of n4s over at [ealush/vest/packages/n4s](https://github.com/ealush/vest/tree/master/packages/n4s)

 # Enforce - n4s

 Enforce is a validations assertions library.
 It provides rules that you can test your data against.

 By default, enforce throws an error when your validations fail.
 These errors should be caught by a validation testing framework such as [Passable](https://github.com/ealush/passable).